qrow2022/qrow_blog/_posts/2020-02-29-forefront-tmg-ssl.md

 Local Computer\Windows settings\security settings\local policies\security options
 ```

-Look for “System Cryptogrophy: use FIPS compliant algorithms for encryption, hashing, and signing.”
+Look for “System Cryptography: use FIPS compliant algorithms for encryption, hashing, and signing.”

-This will reallow the local SQL server instance to start and connect properly to forefront to reenable SQL logging, but will disrupt RDP.
+This will re-allow the local SQL server instance to start and connect properly to forefront to re-enable SQL logging, but will disrupt RDP.

 Install the following patch on the TMG servers and the clients that will be connecting to them for management over RDP